WagnerGFX/UnityCorePackage/README.md

  - Pratically useless for dynamic instancing.

 ### Script Templates
-- Fully customized script template creation.
+A fully customizable script template creation.
 - Uses individual methods to process each tag in a template.
 - Can inject your own behavior to process tags or override existing behaviors.
 - Can change the default script creation behavior from start to end.